bitmakerlabs/methods-return-values/README.md

 >It is common to use `parameter` and `argument` interchagably.
 You don't need to remember the difference - just how methods work!

 ## Exercise 1

+Put your answers to the below questions into a file called `exercise1.rb`.

 1. Write a method called `multiply_3` that multiplies three numbers together and returns the result.

 1. Write a method called `cube` that takes a number and multiplies it by itself three times.
 It should return the result.